pmodels/mpich/doc/mpich/tuning_parameters.md

 `MPIR_CVAR_ENABLE_YAKSA_REDUCTION = 0`; this enables the fallback path
 (host-based) for reduction.

+* `MPIR_CVAR_YAKSA_REDUCTION_THRESHOLD`: This CVAR determines the threshold to perform the reduction operation in the GPU.
+If `MPIR_CVAR_ENABLE_YAKSA_REDUCTION` == 1 and the message size is smaller than `MPIR_CVAR_YAKSA_REDUCTION_THRESHOLD`, then the reduction operations will be performed in the GPU.
+For message sizes larger than this threshold the data are copied to the CPU and the reduction is performed in the CPU.
+Notice that there is another environment variable `MPIR_CVAR_CH4_GPU_COLL_SWAP_BUFFER_SZ` that applies when using a collective composition (see Section 2) and specifies that if the message is smaller than `MPIR_CVAR_CH4_GPU_COLL_SWAP_BUFFER_SZ`, the data are copied to the CPU and the collective performed in the CPU.
+Thus, if going through a composition, for message sizes larger than `MPIR_CVAR_CH4_GPU_COLL_SWAP_BUFFER_SZ`, and smaller than `MPIR_CVAR_YAKSA_REDUCTION_THRESHOLD`, the reduction operation will be performed in the GPU.
+For messages smaller than `MPIR_CVAR_CH4_GPU_COLL_SWAP_BUFFER_SZ`, the reduction operation will be performed in the CPU and for messages larger than `MPIR_CVAR_YAKSA_REDUCTION_THRESHOLD` the reduction operation will be performed in the CPU.

 As of now, Intel GPUs do not support operations for all datatypes.
 For example, DG1 does not support operations with ` double` type (64 bits);
 ATS supports operations with `double` but not `long double` (128 bits).